 Your chosen career has no direct effect on your car insurance premiums.
 If everything else were equal, the retail store greeter and the neurology surgeon pay the same price to insure the same vehicle.
 However, in Ontario’s auto insurance system, being complex as well as highly regulated, few things about premiums remain simple.

 It’s typical for members belonging to industry associations to enjoy offers made to their membership groups.
 This is true for doctors, as well.
 The Ontario Medical Association provides auto insurance through a not-for-profit enterprise — OMA Insurance.

 When it comes to personal information, what you do for a living isn’t necessary for insurers.
 The Financial Services Commission of Ontario provides a form for information needed to apply for insurance.
 There is no need for career, income, or credit information, and insurers can’t use this information to deny you coverage.
 That’s why the doctor pays the same rate as the retail greeter.

 That of course depends on both having the same driving record and insurance history.
 These personal traits present a major factor in determining car insurance rates.
 The safest driver pays the lowest premiums.

-The make, model and year of vehicle also influences the price of coverage.
-A doctor driving a current model luxury high-performance sports vehicle pays more for coverage than someone driving a 10 year old sedan or minivan.
+The make, model, and year of the vehicle also influence the price of coverage.
+A doctor driving a current model luxury high-performance sports vehicle pays more for coverage than someone driving a 10-year-old sedan or minivan.
 The situation reverses if it’s the doctor driving the older vehicle.

 Insurance Products Offered by OMA Insurance